If you are being investigated by Armed Forces Police

 Court Martial Proceedings

 It’s important to get the right advice for Court Martial Proceedings.
-We are highly experienced in advising on criminal proceedings and work to get the best outcome for our clients.
 Remember that a Court Martial has the same powers as a civilian court when sentencing someone for a criminal offence.

 What happens in a Court Martial?